Holidaydrills/holidaydrills-java/java-versions-1/java-8/interfaces/interface-default-methods.md

 # Interface - Default Methods

 With Java 8 it is possible to define not only abstract methods in interfaces, but you can also provide methods with a default implementation.
+You can find the examples used below in the [holidaydrills-java8 repository](https://github.com/dholde/holidaydrills-Java8/tree/master/src/main/java/com/holidaydrills/interfaces/simpleexample).

 ### How does it work?